Pan Am Flight 806: Accident

 and 10 crewmembers on board with an instrument flight rules (IFR) flight plan to Pago Pago.

 At 23:34(11:34 PM), Flight 806 had descended to 5500 ft, and captured the 226 degree radial of the Pago Pago VHF omnidirectional range (VOR), and were flying the reciprocal heading of 46 degrees.
 Pago Pago Approach Control reported winds zero one zero(10) degrees at one five (15), gusting two zero (20).

 The flight was receiving signals from the Localizer and was using the Instrument landing system (ILS) for runway 5.
 At 23:38 (11:38 PM), the approach controller informed the flight of a mean rain shower at the airport, and then at 23:39 (11:39 PM) stated the wind is zero three zero (30) degrees at two zero (20), gusting two five (25).
 The flight transmitted "Eight zero six, wilco" at 23:39:41.
 This was the last communication received from Flight 806.

 The Cockpit voice recorder (CVR) recorded normal cockpit conversation during the last minute of the flight.
 At 23:40:22 the co-pilot said "You're a little high" and at 23:40:33 "You're at minimums."
 At 23:40:35 the first officer stated "Field in sight" then "Turn to your right" followed by "hundred and forty knots."
 No further conversation was recorded by the CVR.

 At 23:40:42 the 707 came in contact with trees 3865 ft short of the runway 5 threshold.
 The aircraft first impacted the ground 236 feet further and plowed through dense vegetation for another 539 ft before crashing into a three foot high rock wall.
 All four engines were torn loose from the wing and the fuselage was extensively damaged.
 A post-impact fire consumed most of the aircraft.

 Aftermath

 The crew of 10 and 87 passengers ultimately died as a direct cause of the accident.
 Notably, all the passengers and crew survived the initial impact.
 Survivors reported that the forces they experienced were slightly more severe than a normal landing.
 After examination the cabin interior was found to be undamaged by the crash.

+American serigraph artist Elton Bennett died in the accident alongside his wife.
+Among the survivors was the US Olympic diving coach Dick Smith.

 Nine passengers and one crew member, Third Officer Phillips, survived the initial crash and post-accident fire.
 One passenger died the day after the accident.
 Three days after the accident, the remaining crew member and three passengers died.
 One passenger died nine days after the accident.
 According to NTSB 49 CFR part 830, fatalities occurring more than seven days after the accident shall not be attributed to said accident.